 What is slippage?

-As we know, slippage represents the difference between the expected price of a trade and the price at which the trade is executed and happens when a trader places an order but gets it executed at a different price.
+As we know, slippage represents the difference between the expected price of a trade and the price at which the trade is executed and happens when a trader places an order but gets it performed at a different price.

 So, how will you deal with slippages?

-Low slippage forex broker
+What is a Low slippage forex broker?

 Always make sure that you hire a broker who is regulated by a local or international jurisdiction.
 This is a must if you want to keep your funds safe.